Nemegt Formation: Description

+Cretaceous-aged dinosaur fossil localities of Mongolia.
+Nemegt localities at area A.

 The Nemegt Formation is composed of mudstones and sandstones that were deposited by ancient lakes, streams, and flood plains.
 The Altan Uul locality was described by Michael Novacek as "a canyon carved out of a very rich series of sedimentary rocks" with "steep cliffs and narrow washes".
 The climate associated with it was wetter than when preceding formations were deposited; there seems to have existed at least some degree of forest cover as indicated by petrified fossil trunks.
 When examined, the rock facies of the upper section consist of braided meanders, and oxbow lakes.
 Alteration of sediment grades indicates frequent hydrodynamic condition changes (seasonal rain).
 Siltstone pellets indicate desiccation at the channel margins in river low-stand periods.
 Bank erosion features would form through river channel migration.
 Generally rivers consisted of low flow regimes with sporadic upper flow regimes indicated by exotic pebbles.
-The lower sections of the formation may represent Lacustrine or Palustrine deposition; perhaps the vestiges of an endorheic lake?
-A study of oxygen-18 isotopes from Theropod teeth show seasonal patterns similar to present day continental climates.
+The lower sections of the formation represent fluvial settings in a seasonally wet and dry climate.
+The zone of the upper Baruungoyot and lower Nemegt Formations was deposited under a time of increasing wetness.
+The middle sections of the formation indicate paludal and lacustrine settings deposited under low energy conditions,with an increase in drought conditions as evidence by caliches and evidence of sand dunes being blown in.
+The upper part of the formation shows a return to fluvial settings and a wetter climate than the rocks below it.A study of oxygen-18 isotopes from theropod teeth show seasonal patterns similar to present day continental climates.
 Mean annual temperatures are estimated to be around 7.6 C with seasonal precipitation patterns compared to meteorological data from Shijiazhuang, China; suggesting a monsoonal, cold semi-arid climate.
+That same study indicated that due to the greenhouse conditions of the Cretaceous, the East Asian monsoon was strong enough to reach into Mongolia.
 The Nemegt environment was dominated by araucarian conifers, but it also supported a diverse array of other plants, including ginkgos and a wide variety of angiosperms—ranging from plane trees (sycamores) to duckweeds.
 The groundcover included quillwort like plants as well as sedges (members of the group Cyperaceae).
 Grass is also known from the formation, and as in the Laramie Formation of North America, reed grasses (primarily Phragmites) were present.
 The area also supported Bald Cypress.
 The area probably resembled the modern day Okavango Delta in Botswana.